 ABOUT THIS PROJECT

-It is a landscape which is constantly changing before your eyes.
-Maybe by a certain incidence of light or just the blowing of the wind.
+The Dutch Wadden Sea is the closest to my home.
+It is not exactly a “real ocean”, for it is just an intertidal zone, a shallow body of water with mudflats and wetlands.
+It is a landscape that is constantly changing before your eyes, maybe by a specific incidence of light or just the blowing of the wind.